Updated Sept. 16, 2021

 - All employees, including student employees, who are working at an event, must continue to follow all campus policies relating to staff and faculty, even if they differ from policies applicable to event guests.

-- You may not ask event participants for vaccination status or symptom screen at an event due to privacy concerns that are not yet addressed by systems/process.
+- You may not ask event participants for vaccination status or symptom screen at an event that has under 1000 attendees indoors or any number outdoors without expressed permission from the RMT.

 - When contracting with third parties, contracts should be reviewed and have appropriate cancelation language, in case public health or operational conditions degrade.